zaatdev/site-contents/about.md

 **Customer Oriented:** We acknowledge the significance of our client’s requirements and believe in customer centricity.
 We strive to deliver the best possible solutions, to have a holistic development of the people and institutions associated with us.

-**Protect Your Data:** Protecting and securing your data comes first in everything we do!
-Your data is in safe hands with us as we in compliance with the applicable data protection rules according to GDPR.
+**Protect Your Data:** Protecting and securing your data comes first in everything we do.
+With Zaat, your data is always secured, as we are compliant with the General Data Protection Regulation (GDPR) requirements, and we aim to ensure that our services and everything we offer are in compliance with GDPR too.